 In addition to the FEIE, a U.S. expat can also exclude or deduct from their gross income their housing cost amount in a foreign country provided they qualify under the bona fide residence or physical presence tests.
 The exclusion is applicable whenever an individual has wages.
 The deduction is applicable whenever the individual is self-employed.
 In order to claim the foreign house exclusion/deduction, an individual must file Form 2555.

 However, the housing cost amount is subject to certain limitations that are adjusted based on geographical location.
-Without any adjustments to the limitations, the maximum foreign housing exclusion for 2020 is $15,064 (and for 2021 is $15,218).
+Without any adjustments to the limitations, the maximum foreign housing exclusion for 2022 is $15,680.
 Adjustments vary from city to city and are based on the cost of living in each city.
 Such adjustments apply specifically to the following Canadian cities: Calgary, Edmonton, Halifax, Montreal, Ottawa, Toronto, and Vancouver.